What is the difference between a PLC and a DCS?

 PLCs emerged in the late 1960s to replace hardwired relay panels in automotive manufacturing — environments where decisions are binary: a valve is open or closed, a motor is on or off.

-A DCS was built for industries where processes run continuously and stability matters more than speed — oil refining, chemical processing, power generation, and water treatment.
+A Distributed Control System (DCS) was built for industries where processes run continuously and stability matters more than speed — oil refining, chemical processing, power generation, and water treatment.

 Unlike a PLC, a DCS distributes control logic across multiple controllers on a single integrated network.